JitenShahani/ApiVersioningDemo-.NET-9/README.md

 builder.Services.AddOpenApi();
 ```

-> These registrations prepare the application to expose OpenAPI-compatible metadata and endpoint descriptions. `AddOpenApi()` adds baseline support for spec generation and is typically used in conjunction with tools like Swagger/Scalar.
+> These registrations prepare the application to expose OpenAPI-compatible metadata and endpoint descriptions. `AddOpenApi()` adds baseline support for spec generation and is typically used in conjunction with tools like Swagger UI and Scalar.

 #### 🔑 Keyed DI & Validation